jhpyle/docassemble/_docs/objects.md

   `case.plaintiff`, returns `plaintiffs` or `plaintiff` depending on the number of items in the list; if the variable name is `applicant`, returns `applicants` or `applicant` depending on the number of items in the list.
-If you can also give this function any arbitrary noun and it will pluralize it or not depending on whether the number of items in the list is more than one.
+You can also give this function any arbitrary noun and it will pluralize it or not depending on whether the number of items in the list is more than one.
 E.g., `client.child.as_noun('kid')` will return `'kid'` or `'kids'`.